 It was Dylan’s third straight appearance at the festival, and his previous sets at the Newport Folk Festival had helped the quickly rising star become the leading artist of the folk movement.
 America was in yet another seemingly endless series of wars abroad, while racial tensions and protests were sparking across the nation.
 Dylan’s forceful acoustic style and fiery lyrics decrying the state of the world were tailor-made for the scared and the angry.
 With his own popularity surging and folk music gaining prominence on radio stations and college campuses around the country, Dylan was a leading voice of his generation—and that voice, like the times, was a-changin’.

 Established in 1959, the Newport Folk Festival quickly grew into a juggernaut thanks to founder George Wein, who had already built the Newport Jazz Festival into a success.
 Wein’s work promoting the jazz community had earned him considerable love and respect from the music world, so when he reached out to folk luminary Pete Seeger and Theodore Bikel to help create the event, he found them both eager to help bring the burgeoning genre to the people.
 Through their efforts, artists like Peter, Paul & Mary, Joan Baez and the artists who had influenced them rose to prominence.
 Dylan’s own rise in the scene owed no small thanks to his star turns at previous iterations of the fest.

-Watch Dylan’s acoustic approach take on “North Country Blues” from his 1963 Newport Folk Festival appearance below:
+Listen to Dylan’s acoustic take on “North Country Blues” from his 1963 Newport Folk Festival appearance below:

 Bob Dylan – North Country Blues – Newport Folk Festival 1963